pinpoint-apm/pinpoint-c-agent/README.md

 It is an agent written by C++, PHP, python language.
 And we hope to support other languages by this agent.
 Until now, it supports PHP language.

-## The Difference About v0.1.x And v0.2.x
+## The Difference Between v0.1.x And v0.2.x

 [Click me ☚](PHP/Readme.md)